cyral-quickstart/quickstart-datarepo-masking/masking-examples/consistent-format-preserve/README.md

 This directory contains two `.sql` files for each supported repo type:
 * `${repo_type}-complete-script.sql`
   * Contains a complete installation script that can be used to install the UDF in your desired database.
-It also include codes to create the required *database, schema, and functions*, and also grants the required permissions to allow all users to execute the function.
+It also includes codes to create the required *database, schema, and functions*, and also grants the required permissions to allow all users to execute the function.
 Default database and schema names are assumed in these scripts.
 * `${repo_type}-udf-only.sql`
   * Contains only the function code with some placeholders, in the format `${PLAHOLDER_NAME}`, which should be updated before installing the function.